jasonray/statman.py/README.md

-`Stopwatch` => a metric class responsible for tracking time delta `Gauge` => a metric class responsible for providing a single value `Calculation` => a metric class responsible for performing calculations
+`Stopwatch` => a metric class responsible for tracking time delta `Gauge` => a metric class responsible for providing a single value `Calculation` => a metric class responsible for performing calculations `Rate` => a specialized calculation metric which calculates x/y rate

 # Install it!